Advertiser Disclosure

 In 2023, Frontier Airlines first unveiled its “unlimited” flying pass program.

-Frontier’s newest GoWild!
-Summer pass is available only to FRONTIER Miles members and is valid for travel from May 1 until September 30.
+Frontier‘s “GoWild!” annual pass is available only to FRONTIER Miles members and is valid for travel from May 1, 2025, and April 30, 2026.
 Flyers can book flights to more than 85 destinations, including international cities across Mexico, the Caribbean, and Central America.

-Typically, flights booked with the GoWild! pass have to be ticketed just 1 day in advance for domestic flights and 10 days for international flights.
+Typically, flights booked with the GoWild! pass can be ticketed just 1 day in advance for domestic flights and 10 days for international flights.
+You pay just 1 cent to ticket any given flight, as well as any applicable taxes and fees.

 Hot Tip:

-There are a few new updates to the program just for 2024, including the ability to plan and select your GoWild! flights in advance (early booking charge may apply) and earn Frontier miles on all GoWild! purchases.
+While you can book flights at the last minute, you also can plan and select your GoWild! flights in advance (early booking charge may apply) and earn Frontier miles on all GoWild! purchases.

 SCROLL FOR MORE